 If seeing an entire structure made of marble does not interest you, then I don’t know what would.
 The Supreme Court possesses beauty that looks to have European influence and so does a number of buildings.
 It’s too beautifully made to not stare or feel.

-There’s SO MANY museums.
+There’s SO MANY museums (and memorials and monuments).

 There’s good food to find anywhere and food trucks.